Snapchat/KeyDB-docs/docs/first-test.md

 * If it's a new machine where you can try it without problems make sure that after a reboot everything is still working.

 Note: In the above instructions we skipped many KeyDB configuration parameters that you would like to change, for instance in order to use AOF persistence instead of RDB persistence, or to setup replication, and so forth.
-Make sure to read the example `redis.conf` file (that is heavily commented) and the other documentation you can find in this web site for more information.
+Make sure to read the example `keydb.conf` file (that is heavily commented) and the other documentation you can find in this web site for more information.